 During the summer, children and teens who receive free and reduced-price meals at school often lack access to food and go hungry.
 We work with community organizations to fill the gap and provide healthy meals through our Lunch Bus and Summer Meal sites.
 These programs provide children and teens with access to nutritious food in convenient neighborhood sites such as libraries, parks and community centers.

 Find a Free Summer Meal Site Near You

 Children and teens 18 and under can receive nutritious meals for free at convenient neighborhood locations across our community!
 Visit the map above to view all approved summer meals sites across Illinois, including sites sponsored by the Food Depository and sites partnering with other summer meal sponsors.
 Search for a site near you or text FOOD or COMIDA to 304-304 for help finding a site.

-Since 2004 the Greater Chicago Food Depository has been distributing nutritious meals during the summer months to anyone under 18 years old in priority communities in Cook County.
-In summer 2015, the Food Depository distributed more than 600,000 meals in partnership with 267 summer feeding sites.
+In collaboration with schools and community organizations, the Food Depository has distributed nutritious meals throughout Cook County since 2004.
+Summer meal sites serve free meals to anyone 18 years old and under.
+In summer 2021, the Food Depository distributed more than 501,000 meals in partnership with summer feeding sites.

 The Lunch Bus

-As a part of our summer response to connect kids to nutritious meals, the Greater Chicago Food Depository launched a mobile summer meal program in June 2010.
-We distribute free nutritious lunches to anyone 18 years old and under in priority communities in Cook County during the summer months.
+The Food Depository launched the Lunch Bus mobile meals program in June 2010.
+As a part of our summer response to connect youth to nutritious meals, the Lunch Bus distributes free nutritious lunches to anyone 18 years old and under in priority communities in Cook County during the summer months.

-- The Lunch Bus travels to 24 sites on four routes throughout Chicago and the suburbs every summer weekday.
+- The Lunch Bus travels to sites throughout Chicago and the suburbs.

 - Lunch Bus meals are reimbursed by the Summer Food Service Program of the United States Department of Agriculture (USDA).